bwplotka/my/web/content/about.md

 My main focus was always building and running software in web/backend/distributed systems/infrastructure areas.
 Even though I have on-going experience as a global-scale SRE I love development the most: I love building pragmatic, scalable, high quality solutions.

-I might have lots of (maybe) unique opinions about engineering I will love to blog/share about like:

-* Define your infra in code.
-Not in terraform/yaml/jsonnet. (:
-* Why true programmer should be language agnostic.
-* Use proper tools for the job.
-However golang is proper for most of those. ;>
-* ...

 I am always looking forward to hearing feedback (: If you feel angry that what I say is totally wrong, I would love to hear that.
 This way we all learn (:

 I used to work at [Improbable](https://improbable.io): Amazing Gaming UK Startup.
 With global scale Kubernetes infrastructure,